rgambord/c99-doc/doc/sections/7/24/6/3/2/index.rst

 .. _9899_7.24.6.3.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.6.3.2p2>`

-:ref:`2 <9899_7.24.6.3.2p2>` If s is a null pointer, the mbrtowc function is equivalent to the call:
+If s is a null pointer, the mbrtowc function is equivalent to the call:

 ::